KurisuuChan/MedCure_Official/README.md

   * **Real-time Dashboard:** Gain instant insights into your business with a dynamic dashboard featuring cards for inventory status, available medicines, total profit, and out-of-stock items.
   * **Intuitive Point of Sales (POS):** A fast and easy-to-use interface for processing sales transactions.
 It includes features like product search, quantity management, and an integrated discount for PWD/Seniors.
 You can also view a full sales history and generate official receipts on the fly.
   * **Robust Inventory Management:** Take full control of your stock with a dedicated management page.
 You can add, edit, and view product details through modals.
 The system also supports bulk importing of products via CSV and exporting comprehensive inventory reports as PDFs.
+  * **Financial Overview:** Analyze your pharmacy's financial health with a dedicated page for tracking inventory value, lifetime profit, and monthly profit trends.
+You can also view profitability by product.
   * **Secure Authentication:** User logins and management are handled securely via Supabase, a powerful open-source Firebase alternative.
   * **Customizable Settings:** Personalize the app's appearance and functionality.
 Update your profile, manage branding (name and logo), and configure security and notification settings.
   * **Archived Products:** Easily restore products that have been archived from the main inventory.